Kashima-Toshiki/git-practice/README.md

 # git-practice
-This repository is for git lecture update on local repository main branch  update(for rebase conflict)
+This repository is for Git lecture updare on local repo
+rebase-practice update(for rebase conflict)